cheahcheesam/test/themes/docsy/userguide/content/en/docs/adding-content/diagrams-and-formulae/index.md

 ## Diagrams with Diagrams.net

-[Diagrams.net](https://diagrams.net/) (aka `draw.io`) provides a free and open source diagram editor that can generate a wider range of diagrams than Mermaid or PlantUML using a web or desktop editor.
+[Diagrams.net](https://diagrams.net/) (aka draw.io) provides a free and open source diagram editor that can generate a wider range of diagrams than Mermaid or PlantUML using a web or desktop editor.

 SVG and PNG files exported with the tool contain the source code of the original diagram by default, which allows the diagrams.net site to import those images again for edit in the future.
-With `draw.io` enabled, Docsy will detect this and automatically add an `Edit` button over any image that can be edited using the online site.
+Docsy can detect this and automatically add an "edit" button over any image that can be edited using the online site.

 Hover over the image below and click edit to instantly start working with it.
-Clicking the `Save` button will cause the edited diagram to be exported using the same filename and filetype, and downloaded to your browser.
+Clicking the "Save" button will cause the edited diagram to be exported using the same filename and filetype, and downloaded to your browser.

 {{%alert title="Note"  color="primary" %}}
-If you're creating a new diagram, be sure to `File -> Export` in either `svg` or `png` format (`svg` is usually the best choice) and ensure the `Include a copy of my diagram` is selected so it can be edited again later.
+If you're creating a new diagram, be sure to File -> Export in either svg or png format (svg is usually the best choice) and ensure the "Include a copy of my diagram" is selected so it can be edited again later.
 {{%/alert%}}

 As the diagram data is transported via the browser, the diagrams.net server does not need to access the content on your Docsy server directly at all.

-{{< figure src="docsy-diagrams.svg" caption="Mouse over the above image and click the `Edit` button!">}}
+{{< figure src="docsy-diagrams.svg" caption="Mouse over the above image and click the edit button!">}}

-To enable detection of diagrams, update `hugo.toml`/`hugo.yaml`/`hugo.json`:
+To disable detection of diagrams, update `config.toml`/`config.yaml`/`config.json`:

 {{< tabpane persistLang=false >}}
 {{< tab header="Configuration file:" disabled=true />}}
-{{< tab header="hugo.toml" lang="toml" >}}
+{{< tab header="config.toml" lang="toml" >}}
 [params.drawio]
-enable = true
+enable = false
 {{< /tab >}}
-{{< tab header="hugo.yaml" lang="yaml" >}}
+{{< tab header="config.yaml" lang="yaml" >}}
 params:
   drawio:
-    enable: true
+    enable: false
 {{< /tab >}}
-{{< tab header="hugo.json" lang="json" >}}
+{{< tab header="config.json" lang="json" >}}
 {
   "params": {
     "drawio": {
-      "enable": true
+      "enable": false
     }
   }
 }